 In addition, you can have a job as an ESL teacher while also maintaining an online teaching position with a company like VIPKID for example.

-Most of our remote teachers prefer online teaching to having an ESL position at a school.
-The same or better pay, and no tests, quizzes, grades and homework to deal with.
-But long term, it’s not a viable career option.
+The main con is burnout long term.
+While most of our remote teachers prefer online teaching in general to having an ESL position at a school – it’s not a viable career option.
 It’s a good side income and nothing more.

 We also have had teachers who grew tired of the solo experience of teaching from home all the time and wanted to get a job at a school again to have that social experience.

-We’ve also had teachers who were doing full time hours abroad in Spain with VIPKID for example, only to have their booking and pay decrease as competition grows.
-Leaving them in the situation of needing to secure a job.
+Last, is lack of control over your bookings.
+Two of our writers are teachers who were doing full time hours abroad in Spain with VIPKID for two years straight only to have their booking and pay decrease as competition grew due to the pandemic.
+Leaving them in the situation of needing to secure a job to maintain their lifestyle.

 Lessons and materials are made for you